SolaceTraining/solace-workshop-scs/codelab.md

 Also note that because bindings are dynamically configured at run-time you don't have to touch the code to switch out your binder of choice, environment info, etc.

 #### Deploy our scs-source-tweets app
 * First open the *application.yml* file and update the host, msgVpn, clientUsername & clientPassword to match your PubSub+ environment.
 When obtaining the connect info note that the SCS solace binder uses the Solace Java API with the SMF protocol.
+(Keep this connection info handy as you'll need it several more times throughout this lab!)
 * If using STS, start the app by right clicking on the project and choosing "Run As" -> "Spring Boot App"
 * If not using STS, open a cli and navigate to the project's directory and then run
 ```bash